 With its internal logic working overtime to sidestep any potential time-travel loopholes, the film misses an opportunity to explore any deep or rich Big Questions, the kind one would imagine you might want to know if you ever got to meet your older self: What will be the speed bumps in life?
 What really matters when you get to the end?
 Did it really pay off to stop smoking?

-No matter, if Looper isn’t exactly deep, it has the great Blunt performance and so much visual pizzazz and ideas and clever cinematography you can’t help but be impressed—the picture works overtime to ensure it.
+No matter, if Looper isn’t exactly deep, it has its great Blunt performance and so much visual pizzazz, ideas and clever cinematography that you can’t help but be impressed—the picture works overtime to ensure it.